Dixon Street Flats: History

 The Dixon Street Flats in central Wellington were completed in 1944 as part of the first Labour Government's state housing program.
 They were designed by the chief architect of the Department of Housing Construction Gordon Wilson.
 The Austrian-born architect Ernst Plischke was employed by the Department of Housing Construction at the time of the design and is popularly thought to have had considerable influence over the Dixon Street design, even though there is no documentary evidence to support this.

 The building was officially opened on 4 September 1943, six months before it was completed, because a general election was coming up and the flats were good publicity for the Labour Party's election campaign.
 The flats were originally intended to house single women and retired couples, but by 1943 many soldiers were returning from war service and getting married, so it was decided to give them preference.
 Ten stories high, the building contained 115 one-bedroom flats plus a two-bedroom caretaker's flat.
 At the official opening the Minister of Works commented on features that were notable at the time: provision of privacy, sunlight and soundproofing.
 The flats were also to be wired up for radio reception, with an aerial connection in each home.
+The building featured a mural by Australian artist Nancy Bolton.

 The building was awarded the NZIA gold medal in 1947.
 It is considered to be the archetype of Modernist apartment blocks in New Zealand.
 The building was the first major high-rise building and first major apartment block to be completed in Wellington after the Second World War.